juanrgon/chatgpt-cli/README.md

     '''
 ```

-Your messages in each terminal window is saved to `~/.chatgpt/{terminal pid}/chatlog.json`.
+Your messages in each terminal window are saved to `~/.chatgpt/{terminal pid}/chatlog.json`.
 This means you can ask follow-up questions in a terminal window and start a new conversation by opening a new window.